jingconan/gtd-gdocs/README.md

 For" tasks, the third column stores all the "Done" tasks, and the fourth columns stores the "Someday" tasks that have low priority.

-If the documenet has been initialized before, it will add the following options to menus:
+If the document has been initialized before, it will add the following options to the menu bar:

 1. **Insert task**.
 There will be a popup asking you the name of the task.
 After you click okay button, it will insert a table showing the information related to this task.
 By default, a new task is "Actionable".
-2. **Insert comment**.
-You can put any information (context) related to this task as a comment.
-The upper part of the comment display your user id and the timestamp you create this comment, and you can write your comment in the lower part.
+2. **Insert update**.
+You can put any information (update) related to a task.
+The upper part of the update display your user id and the timestamp you create this update, and you can write your update in the lower part.
+3. **Mark task as**.
+You can change task status to be 'Actionable', 'Waiting For', 'Done' or 'Someday'.
-3. **Insert task separator**.
-This is to insert a separtor so that different tasks can be separated more visually.
+4. **Insert task separator**.
+This is to insert a separator so that different tasks can be separated more visually.
 Of course, you don't have to insert separator between two tasks.
-4. **Jump to task thread**.
-Each task corresponds to a sequence of comment after a task thread header.
-If you put cursor in a task in the summary table and the click this menu, the cursor will jump to the corresponding task thread.
-5. **Mark task as**.
-You can change task status to be 'Actionable', 'Waiting For', 'Done' or 'Someday'.
-6. **Formart comment as**.
-You can format the comment under cursor to be some predefined format.
-  - 'code': green background, 'consolas' font of size 9
-  - 'email': cyan background, 'Times New Roman' font of size 12
-  - 'checklist': yellow background, 'Airal' font of size 12

 Another useful trick is that when you document becomes very long, you can press Ctrl+f and then input the timestamp to switch conveniently between the task table and the context of the task.

 ##Get Things Done
 The tool is motivated by [Get Things Done](http://gettingthingsdone.com/), which is a task-management method that help you improve your efficiency, particularly when you need to handle multiple projects at the same time.

 The idea of GTD is to store all your tasks in some external tools rather than you brain.
 Each task is associated with a label that can be either "Actionable", "Waiting For", or